adamparker75/Ref_Report/README.md

 </div>

-I developed Ref report using Gitpod, GitHub is used to store the repository, and the application is deployed on Heroku.
+I developed Ref report using Gitpod, GitHub is used to store the repository, and the app is deployed on Heroku.

-The following steps are taken to deploy the application.
+The following steps are taken to deploy the app.

 ### _**Git Clone**_